ThemeBoy/SportsPress/readme.txt

 == Description ==

+Created by the developers at [ThemeBoy](http://themeboy.com/) and featured on Softpedia as [Script of the Day](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml), SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully configurable league website.

 Add schedules, results, league tables, player profiles and statistics to your team or league site with SportsPress.
 It uses core WordPress markup syntax and is designed to work with virtually every theme.
-Several language translations are included.
+Custom shortcodes, CSV importers, and several language translations are included.

 = Features =
 * Team Profiles